jmhmaxsat/RASLite/README.md

 make

 An executable file called RASLite will now be available in the RASLite-main directory.
-To run the algorithm, enter the command `./RASLite instance_name`.
+To run the algorithm, enter the command `./RASLite instance_name`, to run the algorithm.

 ## Contact